rombue/homepage/index.md

 aims at providing the basis for a general epistemology of algorithms.
 As a collaborator in the project
-[Origins of Contemporary European Thought 1837–1938](https://www.unige.ch/lettres/philo/recherche/inbegriff/ocet.html) at the University of Geneva, I am preparing a paper on the philosophy of arithmetic in the Brentanian tradition, especially in Stumpf, Kerry, and Husserl.
+[Origins of Contemporary European Thought 1837–1938](https://www.unige.ch/lettres/philo/recherche/inbegriff/ocet.html) at the University of Geneva, I am focussing on the philosophy of arithmetic in the Brentanian tradition, especially in Stumpf, Kerry, and Husserl.

 I have also worked extensively on metaphysical problems in ancient Greek and medieval Latin philosophy,